gaphor/gaphas/README.txt

 Tools
 -----
-Behavior is added to the canvas(-view) by tools.
+Behaviour is added to the canvas(-view) by tools.

-Tools can be chained together in order to provide more complex behavior.
+Tools can be chained together in order to provide more complex behaviour.

 To make it easy a DefaultTool has been defined: a ToolChain instance with the tools added that are listed in the following sections.